Discussion in 'Completed Fan Fictions' started by MarieArt, Apr 9, 2012.

 I wandered into the bathroom and stared at my reflection in the mirror, I kind of saw why Gerard liked doing that.
 It is like you get to stare into your soul and figure out what is wrong.
 I stood there for a long time before retrieving a pair of scissors from the medicine cabinet then shut it back.
 For a while, I was staring at how lengthy my hair had gotten, so I knew one thing could fix that; scissors.
 The ends fell below my shoulder-blades.
 Pulling parts of it in front of my shoulders, I snipped several inches off which was right at my shoulders.
 After a few moments, I somehow found a way to cut the back and made it look even.

 “I’m going out.”
 I wandered into my bedroom and changed my clothes.
 I settled for ‘comfy-casual’ being a blue-violet v-neck and a pair of old jeans.
 Upon entering the livingroom, I saw Gerard standing there speechless.
 “What do you want?”
 He said nothing, so I continued, “Did you come crawling back, again?
-Well Gerard Way, you’re too f**king late for that!”
+Well Gerard Way, you’re too fucking late for that!”

 “Save it; I’m done.”
 I walked by him like he wasn’t there.
 “You’ve walked out and screwed me up for the last damned time.”
-I grabbed the door knob and swung the door open, “Get the rest of your poop and leave.
+I grabbed the door knob and swung the door open, “Get the rest of your shit and leave.
 We’ll talk about this some other time, but right now, I’m not staying cooped up for another millisecond,” I rambled on slamming the door behind me.